As supply chain troubles mount, Biden to tout longer hours for L.A. port

 The port expects to process 79,289 containers this week, according to its website.

 The administration says the giant companies will set an example that will spur others to follow.
-But longer working hours at the ports will matter only if trains, trucks and warehouses all do the same.
-Already, truckers have been reluctant to show up at the port during the 3 a.m.-to-7 a.m. slot known as the “hoot” shift — named for the hoot owl — because they have nowhere to take containers at that hour.
+But longer working hours at the neighboring ports, which operate as a single complex under dual management, will matter only if trains, trucks and warehouses all do the same.
+Already, truckers have been reluctant to show up at the Long Beach port during the 3 a.m.-to-7 a.m. slot known as the “hoot” shift — named for the hoot owl — because they have nowhere to take containers at that hour.

 Supply headaches are posing a direct challenge to President Biden’s hopes of a smooth economic recovery.
 Federal Reserve Chair Jerome H. Powell has said that logistics headaches are responsible for inflation lasting longer than he expected.